gravitational/careers/challenges/frontend/challenge.md

 - Keep your CSS simple but not simpler.
 Do not waste your time on animations, instead make sure that an extra character does not destroy your layout.

 - Make sure that your code is secured and your application is not vulnerable to CSRF/XSS attacks.
+For a senior level, make sure you have a good crypto setup and secured session management.

 ## Scoring